rcosteira79/jasper2/_drafts/clearing-the-mess-between-rxjavas-subscribeon-and-observeon.md

 ### Documentation is your friend

 In my opinion, RxJava's documentation is really well written.
 Well enough to get you started, at least.
-If you check the documentation's [Scheduler section](http://reactivex.io/documentation/scheduler.html), the pretty picture below will catch your attention immediately:
+If you check the documentation's [Scheduler section](http://reactivex.io/documentation/scheduler.html), a picture similar to the one below will catch your attention immediately:

 <figure>
   <img
     class="post-image-in-article-body"
-    src="{{site.url}}/assets/images/clearing-the-mess-between-rxjavas-subscribeon-and-observeon-2.png"
+    src="{{site.url}}/assets/images/clearing-the-mess-between-rxjavas-subscribeon-and-observeon-2.jpg"
     alt="Context switching between schedulers" />
   <figcaption>Context switching between schedulers.</figcaption>
 </figure>

-The colored downward arrows tell us in which thread the code is flowing on.
+Each horizontal arrow with the little balls represent a stream, and each rectangle represents an operation on the stream above it.
+The downward arrows depict the events that get passed from stream to stream.
+The original picture uses colors to represent the different threads.
+I'm also using colors here, but decided to swap the colored triangles inside the scheduling operators with colored numbers.
+I also added the numbers to the right of the downward arrows, and right side of the operators.
+The image has more information now, but it seems easier to reason about.
+For me, at least.
+Anyway, the numbers tell us in which thread the code is flowing on.
 But before going into that, it's best to clarify what `observeOn` and `subscribeOn` does:

 - **subscribeOn**: Schedules the **whole Observable** to run on the specified thread.
 - **observeOn**: Schedules the **downstream** to run on the specified thread.
 In other words, it only affects operations that run **after** it is called.

 With this in mind, let's look at the image.
-The first scheduling operator called is `observeOn()
+It has four operators, three of them being thread scheduling ones.
+We can see an `observeOn(1)`, followed by a `subscribeOn(2)` and an `observeOn(3)`, in this order.

+While `subscribeOn` is supposed to schedule the whole `Observable` to run in thread number two, something different is happening: it's running in thread number one, just like the streams and operators **above it but below the first `observeOn` scheduler**, as well as the streams and operators **below it until after the call of the next operator**.

+The reason for this is actually quite simple!
+The truth is that **`observeOn` operators take precedence over `subscribeOn` operators**.
+This is why the call to `subscribeOn` is seemingly being ignored here – both `observeOn` operators are taking priority over it.
+Note that it does, however, schedule the stream before the first `observeOn` to run on thread number two, since there's no other scheduler affecting it (remember that `observeOn` only affects what happens after its call).
+Another important thing to note is that the events happening after the second `observeOn` call are running on the thread scheduled by this call, which means that **new `observeOn` calls take precedence over old ones**.

+This can be surprinsingly hard to grasp, and things can get confusing when we start adding a lot of different `subscribeOn` and `observeOn` operators in our streams.
+Let's dig in deeper through some code examples.

 ### Getting our hands dirty

+Let's start with a simple one.

 <!-- observeOn
 subscribeOn